WHAT GOT US

 We focused on the high patient burden of home hemodialysis (HHD), with the goal of reducing the barriers associated with HHD machines in order to promote consistent and sustained treatment in the home and wherever the patient travels.
 These barriers include:

-Limited range of prescribed treatments some HHD machines can deliver.
+Limited range of prescriptions some machines can deliver.

 Low patient confidence and high intimidation factor.